Blue Badge Scheme

 You may be eligible if :

-- You receive the higher rate of the mobility component of the Disability Living Allowance
+- You receive the Higher Rate of the Mobility Component of the Disability Living Allowance (HRMCDLA) (please see 'What evidence will I need to provide?' for more information); or

-- You have a permanent and substantial disability which means you are unable to walk or have very considerable difficulty in walking.
-In this case we may ask you more questions to help us determine whether you are eligible for a badge
+- You have a permanent and substantial disability which means you are unable to walk or have very considerable difficulty in walking or undertaking a journey.
+In this case we may ask you more questions to help us determine whether you are eligible for a badge, and further evidence may be required.

 - You have a child under the age of three with specific medical conditions.
-These badges are valid until the child’s third birthday.
-After this point they will be required to apply for a Blue Badge in the same fashion as other children over the age of three years.
+These badges are valid until the child's third birthday.
+After this point they will be required to apply for a Blue Badge in the same way as other children over the age of three years; the criteria listed above will apply.

 How long can I keep the badge?